We're immensely grateful to everyone who has given their time and skills to support LCH in many ways.

 The Community Fridge for an orchid.

-The UKSPF Community Hall Energy Efficiency Grant Scheme has awarded us £5,400 to pay for new double glazing in the Hive.
+The UKSPF Community Hall Energy Efficiency Grant Scheme awarded us £5,400 to pay for new double glazing in the Hive.

-Councillor Tim Hall has funded the Family Feast for six months and helped with the costs of the Clements Mead event.
+Councillor Tim Hall funded the Family Feast for six months and helped with the costs of the Clements Mead event.

 "Please also pass on our thanks to the team at LCH - our lunches were scrummy and so reasonably priced!
 It was lovely to witness the hubbub down at LCH and its use by a broad cross section of people – it is a very welcoming space with “the best ever tuna paninis''!"